sunyong6666/AI-Vision-Advanced-docs/docs/AIVisionAdvanced/02QuickStart/04QuickStartArduino.md

 For connecting the Grove port to Arduino board pins, please refer to [the Grove port pin description](https://ai-vision-advanced-docs.readthedocs.io/en/latest/docs/AIVisionAdvanced/05CommunicationProtocol/01CommunicationProtocol.html).

 ## Usage Examples
-The `microbot_ai_vision` library provides multiple example programs, each containing detailed comments.
+The `icrobot_ai_vision` library provides multiple example programs, each containing detailed comments.
 Combined with [the Arduino user guide](https://ai-vision-advanced-docs.readthedocs.io/en/latest/docs/AIVisionAdvanced/04UserGuide/03UserGuideArduino.html), these examples allow quick mastery of the library.
 Below, three examples are used to illustrate how to use and compile the routines

 ### Example 1: Vision Mode – Label Recognition
 **Example Content:**